lhzcode/es10-cn/functions-classes.md

 1. Return « "\*default\*" »

-> NOTE "\*default\*" is used within this specification as a synthetic name for hoistable anonymous functions that are defined using export declarations
+> 注 "\*default\*" is used within this specification as a synthetic name for hoistable anonymous functions that are defined using export declarations

 ### 14.5.3 SS: ComputedPropertyContains <div id="sec-async-generator-function-definitions-static-semantics-computedpropertycontains"></div>